ImPanayotov/Pokemon/README.md

 - '/' returns welcome page with basic HTML page which helps to test the other endpoints
 - '/pokemons' returns a list of Pokémon as a JSON
 - '/pokemons/:poke_id', for example: '/pokemons/101' returns #show action of Pokémon with Poke_id 101 as a JSON (currently we have poke id's in the 101..110 range)
-- '/update-pokemons' updates the list of Pokémon
+- '/update-pokemons' updates the list of Pokémon - returns message while the request is executed with Sidekiq
+- '/pokemons/index_redis' returns some of the Pokemon from Redis cache-store

 ##### Swagger API documentation: https://app.swaggerhub.com/apis/pokepan/PokePan/1.0.0